ccatto/dev-handbook-catto/Languages/javascript.md

-# Javascript

-# JavaScript - Developer Handbook
+# JavaScript - Catto Developer Handbook

 **JavaScript (JS)** is a **high-level, interpreted programming language** that powers **web development**, enabling dynamic behavior on websites, server-side development, and even mobile and desktop applications.